lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 An unsuccessful advance call (errors) does not unlock the binding.
 This allows the next stage of software to re-use the binding registers.

+### Custom Security Checks

+The keymgr has several custom security checks.

+#### One-Hot Command Check
+The command received by the kmac interface must always be in one-hot form and unchanging during the life time of a kmac transaction.
+If this check fails, an error is reflected in {{< regref FAULT_STATUS.CMD >}}.

+#### Unexpected KMAC Done
+The kmac done signal can only happen during the expected transaction window.
+If this check fails, an error is reflected in {{< regref FAULT_STATUS.KMAC_DONE >}}.

+#### Control State Machine Check
+This error checks for two things:
+-  The key manager can advance to one of the key states (e.g. RootKey, OwnerIntermediateKey) only when there is a legal advanced operation.
+-  The key manager can issue an advance or generate operation to the KMAC interface only if the original software request is an advanced or generate command.

+If these checks fail, an error is reflected in {{< regref FAULT_STATUS.CTRL_FSM_CHK >}}.

+#### Sideload Select Check
+A sideload key slot is selected for update only if the original software request targeted that key slot.

+If this check fails, an error is reflected in {{< regref FAULT_STATUS.SIDE_CTRL_SEL >}}.

+####

+####

 ## Hardware Interfaces
 {{< incGenFromIpDesc "../data/keymgr.hjson" "hwcfg" >}}